joemoose/psiops/docs/combat.md

 ## Rest and Recovery

 Once per mission, your unit can send a *rendezvous signal*.
-The GM then designates a nearby rendezvous point and describes any obstacles to reaching it.
-Arriving there lets your unit rest and recover.
+The GM then designates a nearby *rendezvous point* and describes any obstacles to reaching it.
+Arriving at a rendezvous point lets your unit rest and recover.

+Reaching the rendezvous point has the following effects:

-Resting and recovering removes all *panicked and locked-in* effects.
+- Remove all *panicked and locked-in* effects.
 See [Reaching Maximum Stress](stress.md#reaching-maximum-stress).
+- *Momentum* points reset to their starting value of 2.

-You also choose **one** benefit from the list below.
+You also choose **one** benefit from the following list:

-- **INTEL**: Ask a single question about the mission, and the GM will reply with either “yes” or “no.”
+- **INTEL**: Ask a single question about the mission.
+The GM will reply “yes” or “no.”
 - **PATCH UP**: Recover **1D6 HP**.
 - **RECUPERATE**: Remove **1D6** *stress points* and **1D3** *fatigue*.
 - **RESUPPLY**: Receive **one** unit of tactical supplies.